7 tips to find your dream Yorkshire Coast Holiday Cottage and save money.

 It is also important to remember that some systems only allow people who have stayed at the property to respond whereas others allow anybody who wants to.
 There is no overall star rating system.

-Some of the OTAs use a star rating system based on facilities which is nothing to do with the experience guests have had.
-So its all a bit of a minefield.
+Some OTAs use a star rating system based on facilities which is nothing to do with the experience guests have had.
+So it’s all a bit of a minefield.

 Conversely, if you are a disgruntled guest who was told off for smoking say then you can get some of your friends to write bad things about the cottage to get back at the owner.
 It happens.
 There have even been cases of competitors writing bad reviews for accommodation near their own to adversely affect their competitors.